deepanshs/mrsimulator/docs/user_guide/method/method.rst

 transitions, such as double-quantum :math:`(\text{p}_I = \pm 2)` transitions,
 triple-quantum :math:`(\text{p}_I = \pm 3)` transitions, etc.

-Specifying :math:`\text{p}_I` alone is not enough to select an individual single-spin transition.
-However, any individual single-spin transition can be identified by a combination of :math:`\text{p}_I` and the single-spin transition symmetry function :math:`\text{d}_I`, given by
+While specifying :math:`\text{p}_I` alone is not enough to select an individual single-spin transition, any individual single-spin transition can be identified by a combination of :math:`\text{p}_I` and the single-spin transition symmetry function :math:`\text{d}_I`, given by